homermultitext/hmt-docs/vm/vm2016/install.md

 ## Trouble shooting ##

-If your host machine goes to sleep before Vagrant finishes the initial installation, it might not be able to resume building with a little hope.
+If your host machine goes to sleep before Vagrant finishes the initial installation, it might not be able to resume building without a little help.
 Follow [these steps](../resume-vagrant-up) to complete your install.